Physical processes in protoplanetary disks: Disk structure

-If our main interest is in the physical conditions at the disk mid-plane within the normal planet forming region (i.e. excluding very large orbital distances where the disk is becoming optically thin), or in the continuum Spectral Energy Distribution (SED), models for the dust temperature largely suffice.
-Dust dominates both the absorption of starlight and thermal emission of reprocessed radiation and accretion heating, and in the mid-plane the gas and dust temperatures are normally closely equal (to within $\sim 10$\% for an optical extinction $A_V > 0.1$ \cite{kamp04}).
+Under most circumstances dust dominates both the absorption of starlight and the thermal emission of reprocessed stellar radiation and accretion heating.
+If the density is high enough, collisions between dust particles and gas molecules will establish a common temperature for both, and there is no need to explicitly consider the thermal physics of the gas.
+Kamp \& Dullemond (2004), for example, find that $T_g$ and $T_d$ are within about 10\% of each other for an optical extinction $A_V > 0.1$ \cite{kamp04}.
+This criterion will be met in the disk mid-plane within the normal planet forming region (i.e. excluding very large orbital distances where the disk is becoming optically thin).
 The gas temperature near the surface of the disk is, however, of critical importance for a number of applications, \begin{itemize} \item Interpretation of sub-mm data, where the observable emission is rotational transitions of molecules such as CO and HCO$^+$.
-These observations frequently probe the outer regions of disks, at depths where the molecules are not (of course!) photo-dissociated but where the gas is warm and not in equilibrium with the dust. \item Interpretation of near-IR and far-IR data, often from the inner disk, where we are seeing ro-vibrational transitions of molecules along with fine-structure cooling lines such as [CII] and [OI]. \item Chemistry.
+These observations frequently probe the outer regions of disks, at depths where the molecules are not photo-dissociated but where the gas is warm and not in equilibrium with the dust. \item Interpretation of near-IR and far-IR data, often from the inner disk, where we are seeing ro-vibrational transitions of molecules along with fine-structure cooling lines such as [CII] and [OI]. \item Chemistry.
 It's cold at the disk mid-plane, and chemical reactions are sluggish.
 Although the densities are much lower in the disk atmosphere, the increased temperatures and exposure to higher energy stellar photons make the upper regions of the disk important for chemistry \cite{henning13}. \end{itemize} The properties of gas near the surface of disks are very closely tied to the incident flux of ultraviolet radiation from the star.
 Stellar UV radiation ionizes and dissociates atoms and molecules, and heats the gas by ejecting electrons from dust grains (grain photoelectric heating).
 Depending upon the temperature and density, the heating is balanced by cooling from rotational transitions of molecules (especially CO) and atomic fine structure lines.
 Also important is energy exchange due to inelastic collisions between gas molecules and dust particles (thermal accommodation) --- if this process is too efficient the gas temperature will revert to match the dust which is absorbing and emitting the bulk of the star's bolometric luminosity.

 Photoelectric heating \cite{draine78} is typically the dominant process for dusty gas exposed to an ultraviolet radiation field.
 The work function of graphite grains (the minimum energy required to free an electron from them) is around 5~eV, so 10~eV FUV photons can eject electrons from uncharged grains with 5~eV of kinetic energy that ultimately heats the gas.
 Ejection occurs with a probability of the order of 0.1, so the overall efficiency (the fraction of the incident FUV energy that goes into heating the gas rather than the dust) can be rather high, around 5\%.